-And, indeed, I would strongly recommend you familiarise yourself with the wealth of primary research material in Maynooth University Library, both online and in its Special Collections, covering a diverse range of subjects including conflict and warfare, empire, military studies, Big Houses and landed estates, gender and women's history, migration and so on.
+And, indeed, I would strongly recommend you familiarise yourself with the wealth of primary research material in Maynooth University Library and the Russell Library, both online and in their Special Collections, covering a diverse range of subjects including conflict and warfare, empire, military studies, Big Houses and landed estates, gender and women's history, witchcraft persecutions, migration and so on.
 For those doing the MA in Irish History, there is a wealth of untapped research material in Special Collections (for example, the Northern Irish Troubles Collection, the Marquis of Sligo Papers, and the St. Canice's Collection), and also in the Maynooth University-Office of Public Works Archive and Research Centre (OMARC) at Castletown House (mainly relating to country houses and landed estates, art and material culture.)